yuluqinn/CCM-site/README.md

 ## Pre-requisites
 - Math: We will use concepts from linear algebra, calculus, and probability.
 If you had linear algebra and calculus as an undergrad, or if you have taken Math Tools in the psychology department, you will be in a good position for approaching the material.
 Familiarity with probability is also assumed.
 We will review some of the basic technical concepts in lab.

 - Programming: Previous experience with Python is required.
-The assignments will use Python 3 and Jupyter Notebooks (http://jupyter.org).
-We will have a Python refresher in lab, and we also recommend this tutorial (http://openbookproject.net/thinkcs/python/english3e/).
+Previous IN CLASS experience with Python is strongly recommend---it’s assumed you know how to program in Python.
+The assignments will use Python 3 and Jupyter Notebooks (http://jupyter.org)

 ## Grading
 The final grade is based on the homeworks (60%) and the final project (40%).
-We also added this policy: We will drop the lowest grade (in percent correct) from the four homework assignments.

-Class participation will be used to decide grades in borderline cases.
-As we only meet once a week, class attendance is obviously important for success in the class.
+Class participation may be used to decide grades in borderline cases.

 ## Final Project
 The final project proposal is due Monday, April 6 (0.5 pages written).
-Please submit via email to instructors-ccm-spring2020@nyuccl.org with the file name lastname1-lastname2-lastname3-ccm-proposal.pdf.
+Please submit via email to instructors-ccm-spring2021@nyuccl.org with the file name lastname1-lastname2-lastname3-ccm-proposal.pdf.
+Make sure to include the names of all of your group members at the top of the document too.

 The final project is due Wednesday 5/12.
-Please submit via email to instructors-ccm-spring2020@nyuccl.org with the file name lastname1-lastname2-lastname3-ccm-final.pdf.
+Please submit via email to instructors-ccm-spring2021@nyuccl.org with the file name lastname1-lastname2-lastname3-ccm-final.pdf.
+Make sure to include the names of all of your group members at the top of the document too.

 The final project will be done in groups of 3-4 students.
 A short paper will be turned in describing the project (approximately 6 pages).
 The project will represent either an substantial extension of one of the homeworks (e.g., exploring some new aspect of one of the assignments), implementing and extending an existing cognitive modeling paper, or a cognitive modeling project related to your research.
 We provide a list of project ideas [here](final_project_ideas.md), but of course you do not have to choose from this list.

 **The final project must relate to computational cognitive modeling and cannot be a purely machine learning / data science project.** Thus, your project must connect, in some way, to the human mind and behavior.
 This could be collecting (informally) behavioral data to compare your computational model to.
-Or you could compare your model against results in the litearture or particular dataset of human behavior or ratings.
+Or you could compare your model against results in the literature or particular dataset of human behavior or ratings.
 Or you could compare your algorithm with human intelligence in a more abstract sense.
 There are many ways to make the connection, but your final project must connect to computational cognitive modeling.

 Write-ups should be organized and written as a scientific paper.
 It must include the following sections: Introduction (with review of related work), Methods/Models, Results, and Discussion/Conclusion.
 A good example would be to follow the structure of this paper from the class readings:
 - Peterson, J., Abbott, J., & Griffiths, T. (2016).
 Adapting Deep Network Features to Capture Psychological Representations.
 Presented at the 38th Annual Conference of the Cognitive Science Society. [link here](http://cocosci.berkeley.edu/jpeterson/pdf/peterson-cogsci2016-adapting-deep.pdf)